stacksjs/stacks/.stacks/vscode/README.md

 - [Jumpy](https://marketplace.visualstudio.com/items?itemName=wmaurer.vscode-jumpy) - We lose a lot of time scanning with a mouse, time we can get back by using our keyboard instead.
 Jumpy provides fast cursor movement by giving you a couple of keys that offer a hook to get to another part of the document.
 - [NPM Intellisense](https://marketplace.visualstudio.com/items?itemName=christian-kohler.npm-intellisense) - a plugin that auto-completes npm modules in import statements.
 - [ES6 Snippets](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets) - quickly spin up ES6 JavaScript with only 3 or 4 characters.
-- [CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=voorjaar.windicss-intellisense) - Windi CSS IntelliSense enhances the development experience by providing VS Code users with advanced features such as autocompletion, syntax highlighting, code folding, and more.
 - [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - Integrates ESLint into VS Code.
 - [Spelling Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - A simple source code spell checker for code.
 - [markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) - Markdown/CommonMark linting and style checking for Visual Studio Code.